H-Scorpion/Data-Structure-Final-Project/README.md

 ## main
 run
 ````
-python main.py --input
+python main.py --input input_3.json
-input_3.json
 ````
-It witt take input_3.json as input to do the matching.
+It will take input_3.json as input to do the matching.